 Accountability Tools: The GGRF Funding Guidelines require that a funding agreement be in place, legally binding the funding agency and funding recipient.
 The funding agreement must include provisions related to monitoring and reporting, recordkeeping, auditing language, and remedies for non-performance.
 Funding agreements with the State Water Board contain these provisions.
 General terms and conditions for all State Water Board grants can be found on the State Water Board’s website at Exhibit C – General Terms and Conditions 2019-Nov (ca.gov).
 Additional details on accountability requirements are in the GGRF Funding Guidelines, Section IV.B.7 Accountability Tools for Legal Agreements.

 Reporting Requirements: All funding recipients of GGRF monies are required to track project status and report the estimated benefits, including greenhouse gas emission reductions, co-benefits, and benefits to priority populations.
+CARB has established the SADW Fund Quantification Methodology and SADW Fund Benefits Calculator Tool to estimate the GHG emission reductions, available at www.arb.ca.gov/cci-resources.
+CARB has also established the Jobs Co-benefit Modeling Tool and other applicable co-benefit Assessment Methodologies (e.g., Community Engagement Questionnaire).

 Each funding agreement with the State Water Board will define the reporting requirements and frequency which would fulfill the GGRF Funding Guidelines Section VI Reporting Requirements.
-This reporting is compiled by the State Water Board and reported to CARB each May and December.
+This reporting is compiled by the State Water Board and reported to CARB each June and December.

 Other Applicable Program Requirements